-Indeed, the property tax is built into the very fabric of Texas’s system of government.
+The property tax is built into the very fabric of Texas’s system of government.
 The Texas Constitution provides in pertinent part:

 All real property and tangible personal property in this State, unless exempt as required or permitted by this Constitution, whether owned by natural persons or corporations, other than municipal, shall be taxed in proportion to its value.

-Thus, businesses not only owe property tax on the value of land and buildings that they own, but businesses also owe property tax on the value of tangible personal property such as machinery, equipment, office furniture, and business supplies.
-Furthermore, Texas is one of only ten states that charge property tax on the full value of a business’s inventory.
+Thus, businesses not only owe property tax on the value of land and buildings that they own, but they also owe property tax on the value of tangible personal property such as machinery, equipment, office furniture, and business supplies.
+Texas is one of only ten states that charge property tax on the full value of a business’s inventory.

 Property taxes are assessed at the county level on all real and personal business property located within the county.
-Accordingly, property tax rates vary from county to county depending on the rate set by the county and the presence or absence of special taxing districts established to fund things like hospitals and junior colleges.
+These property tax rates vary from county to county depending on the rate set by the county and the presence or absence of special taxing districts established to fund things like hospitals and junior colleges.

-So, at the end of July following the subject tax year, businesses that owe delinquent commercial property taxes could be liable for an additional 38% on top of the commercial property tax that they already owe.
+At the end of July following the subject tax year, businesses that owe delinquent commercial property taxes could be liable for an additional 38% on top of the commercial property tax that they already owe.

-This is where a property tax loan can prove to be quite valuable.
+This is where a property tax loan can be quite valuable.
 Texas law authorizes private lenders to pay a business’s commercial property tax on the business’s behalf.
 The lender then attaches a lien to the commercial property to secure the loan, which the business pays back over time.
-This valuable service allows commercial property owners to satisfy their tax obligation through a flexible payment schedule tailored specifically their unique financial situation.
+This valuable service allows commercial property owners to satisfy their tax obligation through a flexible payment schedule tailored to their unique financial situation.

-By paying commercial property taxes before they incur substantial late fees and penalties, property tax loans allow businesses to avoid the increasing interest rate, ballooning late fee, and expensive attorney’s fee charged by taxing authorities when commercial property taxes remain unpaid.
+By paying commercial property taxes before they incur substantial late fees and penalties, property tax loans allow businesses to avoid the increasing interest rate, large late fee, and expensive attorney’s fee charged by taxing authorities when commercial property taxes remain unpaid.

-Property tax loans can also dramatically increase a business’s cashflow by allowing them to satisfy their tax obligation over time, freeing up valuable cashflow to reinvest and grow the business.
+Property tax loans can also dramatically increase a business’s cashflow by allowing them to satisfy their tax obligation over time and thus free up valuable funds to reinvest and grow the business.